napi-rs/napi/README.md

 ## Example

 Check out <https://github.com/aqrln/napi-rs/tree/master/example> to see the full source code and project structure of this example.
+(TODO: initialize the module from Rust too).

 ### `lib.rs`